YuLiumt/Einstein-Toolkit/docs/ET/Thorn.md

 - a par directory for example parameter files
 - a test subdirectory may also be added, to hold the thorn’s test suite.

+## Flesh-Thorn Interface

+Each thorn provides 3 configuration files (interface.ccl, param.ccl, schedule.ccl), detailing its interface with the Flesh and with other thorns.

 ## General Syntax of CCL Files

 **Cactus Configuration Language (CCL) files are text files used to define configuration information for a thorn.**